 Does slow travel sound like a stretch for you?
 Start S-L-O-W-L-Y!
 You can craft your own unique brand of slow with careful attention to the journey, re-connection, and the environment.

-- Start Local.
 Start here, at home by carving out a morning or a day where you unplug (even start with putting the phone on silent, or airplane mode).
-Explore a neighborhood, or sit at a cafe for longer than usual.
+Explore a neighbourhood, or sit at a cafe for longer than usual.
 Local travel is also ideal while you save vacation time and money for a bigger, farther destination.

-- Unplug.
-If you can’t get comfortable unplugging at home, it could be just as challenging while traveling.
-So prep yourself to go on a trip, ditch the data, leave the phone in the room (or at home), and sink into a slower routine that allows for connection to your fellow travelers.
-You may feel vulnerable at first, but it will create space for change and relaxation.
+If you can’t get comfortable unplugging at home, it could be just as challenging while travelling.
+So prep yourself to go on a trip, ditch the data, leave the phone in the room (or at home), and sink into a slower routine that allows for connection to your fellow travellers.
+You may feel vulnerable at first, but it will create space for change and relaxation

-By focussing on the how and why you travel, you can give your wanderlust the opportunity to have a life of its’ own.
+By focusing on how and why you travel, you can give your wanderlust the opportunity to have a life of its’ own.
 I’m curious to know: how do you find Slow in your travels?